andrechristikan/ack-nestjs-boilerplate-docs/tips/readme.md

 ## Debugger and Logger

-`DebuggerModule` and `LoggerModule` has difference purpose.
+`DebuggerModule` and `LoggerModule` have a different purpose.

 ### Debugger Module

-!> Be careful while using docker.
-The docker will erase all container data while the container is down/remove.
-So if we don't mounting volume `/app/logs` in container with our `/logs` in host, we will loss the log file.
+!>Use docker with caution.
+While the container is down/removed, Docker will erase all container data.
+We will lose the log file if we do not mount volume '/app/logs' in the container with our '/logs' in the host.

 ```typescript
 export default registerAs(